Croatian Military Frontier: History

 Founded in the late 16th century out of lands of the Habsburg Kingdom of Croatia, it was initially a nominal part of that Kingdom, to be transferred in 1627 to direct imperial rule as part of the Military Frontier.
 The Frontier was located on the border with the Ottoman Empire.
-In the Frontier zone, the king-emperors promised free land and freedom of religion to people who came to the area with the majority of the population being Croats, Serbs and Vlachs.
-In exchange, the people who lived in the area had an obligation to militarily fight for the Empire, and to protect the land.
+In the Frontier zone, the king-emperors promised free land and freedom of religion to people who came to the area with the majority of the population being Serbs and Vlachs.
+In exchange, the people who lived in the area had an obligation to fight for the Empire, and to protect the land.
 In 1630 Emperor Ferdinand II enacted the Statuta Valachorum laws.
-It was known that the soldiers had to fulfill military service from the age of 16 until 66.
-In the end of the 17th century, Habsburg Kingdom of Croatia expanded its borders so territory of Croatian Military Frontier was also expanded to include some former Ottoman territories in the east.
+It was known that the soldiers had to fulfill military service between the ages of 16 and 66.
+At the end of the 17th century, Habsburg Kingdom of Croatia expanded its borders so the territory of the Croatian Military Frontier was also expanded to include some former Ottoman territories in the east.
 In 1783 it was placed under the unified control of the Croatian General Command headquartered in Zagreb.
 The Military Frontier was demilitarized on 8 August 1873.
-Croatian Military Frontier existed until 15 July 1881, when it was abolished and incorporated into the Kingdom of Croatia-Slavonia (like the Slavonian one).
+The Croatian Military Frontier existed until 15 July 1881, when it was abolished and incorporated into the Kingdom of Croatia-Slavonia (like the Slavonian one).